Leave, out of office and sickness

 For multi-site customers, users only see requests for users who have access to the site they are currently viewing.
 If viewing as "All sites" you will only see Leave for users who have access to the sites that you have permission to access.

 Where Approval is enabled for a Leave Setup, the Leave Requests list includes a visual indicator of each leave request's status - either pending (i.e. still requiring review/approval), approved or declined.
-Line managers and Admin users can approve and decline a leave request and a previously declined leave request can be later approved (and vice versa).
+Line managers can approve and decline a leave request, and a previously declined leave request can be later approved (and vice versa).

-An Administrator can approve/decline any leave request.
 A Line Manager with at least Write permissions can approve/decline any leave request for a user they line manage.
 A user with Use permissions will not see any other user's leave requests and is therefore unable to approve/decline them, even if they are a Line Manager (although they will still receive add/approve/decline/delete notifications).
-For leave requests where approval is required and a line manager has been specified, only an administrator or the designated line manager can approve the request - other users will be unable to approve the request.
+For leave requests where approval is required and a line manager has been specified, only a designated line manager can approve the request - other users will be unable to approve the request.

 Leave requests can be edited by the user or by any user with Write, Manage or Administrator permission, with the change notified to the user and their line manager (minus the person who took the action).
 For example, a line manager doesn't receive a leave change notification for changes they made to a user's leave request.

 If a user chooses to Edit and change a leave request that has already been approved or declined, a message is displayed advising the user that the leave request has previously been approved/declined and that the changes now being made will require new approval by a Line Manager.
-On saving the changes the Line Manager(s) will be notified of the leave request as if it was being added as a new leave request.
+On saving the changes, Line Managers will be notified of the leave request as if it were being added as a new leave request.

 Where leave approval is not required, leave requests can be deleted at any time by the user or by any user with Write, Manage or Administrator permission.
 If unavailability was added when the leave request was added, deleting a leave request will also delete the unavailability.